Skip to content

 • While processing the data, the task can read and update its state and compute its result based on its input data and state.

-• State management includes address very large states, and no state is lost in case of failures.
+• State management may address very large states, and no state is lost in case of failures.

 • Each operator needs to register its state.